huangk/RestAPI/README.md

         ["temp file1","temp file2"]

-###Test HTTP GET to return the list of files in a given directory in a JSON output payload.
+###Test 'HTTP GET to return the list of files in a given directory in a JSON output payload'.
 Steps:

 1. Input 'http://<IP address>:8080/restapi/v1/componentsstatus' in "URL" input field